MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

-## Remove your extension from Microsoft Edge Add-ons store
+## Remove extensions from the Microsoft Edge Add-ons store

 The following steps describe how to remove your extension from the Microsoft Edge Add-ons store.